1. Home

 • WATI – Affordable option for small to mid-sized teams

-• Trengo – Multi-channel inbox with CRM integrations, better for support teams
+• Trengo – Best suited for customer support teams

 • Interakt – Budget-friendly for WhatsApp-first markets with basic CRM tools